Author: Michele at ScriptureStudy.Guide

 Why Would Christians Practice Works-Based Faith?

-The phrase “I will receive you” in 2 Corinthians 6:17 is a promise that all Christians desire; but those seeking to work for it instead of surrendering their guilt over to Jesus are going to look for another way to attain it — through an earthly work by reverting back under the broken covenant laws of unclean things.
+The phrase “I will receive you” in 2 Corinthians 6:17 is a promise that all Christians desire; but those seeking to work for it instead of surrendering their guilt over to Jesus are going to look for another way to attain it — through an earthly work by reverting back under the punitive covenant laws of unclean things.

 Those carrying guilt who are seeking an earthly work to receive approval, also cling to John 14:15 where the Lord says “if you love me, you will keep my commandments.”
 They are trying to prove their love through an earthly work by digging up old punitive laws when all that is needed is to obey God’s commandments — He has written His commandments in our minds and hearts (Jeremiah 31:33).